harvardartmuseums/api-docs/object.md

 #### Response

 To keep responses reasonably sized, the output from a get objects request contains a subset of fields.
-To get all of data fields for a given record, use a get object request.
+To get all of the data fields for a given record, use a get object request.

 ```json
 {